AbstractionNUEDC2023/DiodeTesterFirmware/README.md

 # Hardware
 This particular project needs to build a specific circuit.Which is a V-I transformer.My solution just like this:
 ![SCH](./Sch.png)

+# Known issues

+1. V-I Converter has no output clamping, it may output a dangerous high voltage that will destroy internal adc of stm32